How Kamala Harris Emerged As A Star Of The Impeachment Trial

 ”

 While that voice was decidedly not heard during the impeachment trial, Harris is somebody who insists on optimism during the most trying of times.
-During times of hardship, she makes herself laugh — and anyone who knows her will tell you she has a recognizable laugh — and makes those around her laugh, too.
+In times of hardship, she makes herself laugh — and anyone who knows her will tell you she has a recognizable laugh — and makes those around her laugh, too.
 She proudly reps her home state of California, calling herself a "Sangeleno."
 (San Francisco native who lives in L.A.)
-Positivity and laughter, she reasons, are there to protect us against the daily injustices we see.
+Positivity and laughter, she reasons, are there to protect women against the daily injustices we see.

 Advertisement